Alice Palmer is a multidisciplinary artist based in South Derbyshire and London.

 Palmer is often inspired by what is happening in the world, or her life, at the time.
 At the start of 2022 she was dreaming of travelling and exploring colour around the world, looking at images of Aurora Borealis to inspire knitted colour hoops and textile wall hangings.
 Each one consists of over 200 strands of yarn, all carefully picked out and placed to create an array of colour which she hopes brings a sense of calm and wonder to the viewer.

 Towards the end of February, when the war started in Ukraine, Palmer’s work changed direction.
 She started painting ‘Continuous Line Paintings’, contemplating all the lives effected by this devastating war.
 ‘Protection’, is an expression of the sheer bravery of the people protecting their country and mothers and children.
 Through curved painted line which merges and intertwines with draped yarn, she wanted to create a sense of connectedness, strength and unity.

-Palmer draws inspiration from a diverse range of subjects: the illusionary and mathematical aesthetics of polyhedra and topology; the theories of Physics; the music of David Bowie, and the style of Pop Art, to name but a few.
+In general, Palmer draws inspiration from a diverse range of subjects: the illusionary and mathematical aesthetics of polyhedra and topology; the theories of Physics; political matters and the music of David Bowie, to name a few.

-Following completing a BA in Knitted Textiles at the Glasgow School of Art (1996-2000), her passion for furthering her knitting skills took her to London to study a Masters at the Royal College of Art (2005-07), where she specialised in Knitted Textiles, concentrating on developing unconventional ways of constructing knit.
+Following completing a BA in Knitted Textiles at the Glasgow School of Art (1996-2000), her passion for furthering her knitting skills took her to London to study a Masters at the Royal College of Art (2005-07).
+At the Royal College of Art, Palmer specialised in Knitted Textiles, concentrating on developing unconventional ways of constructing knit.